 In order to be recognized (certified) by the National Register the honey sensory courses must match specific requisites that are established by and reported in the Register’s regulation.
 Teachers should belong to the “teacher body” of the register.

 The international classes we provide in English are officially validated by the Register.
 In these classes, we also taste honey from all over the world that is brought by the attendees.
-You can read about the program on the website.
-You can read more infos about the Italian National Register here but, alas, everything it’s in Italian language only.
+You can read more infos about the Italian National Register here but, alas, everything’s in Italian language only.

 The first course, called “Introductory course to the sensory analysis of honey” (Stage 1) lasts four days and contains 28 hours of lessons.
 It is a very intensive course and theory lessons are alternated with practical lessons in which the future assessor is taught to improve their focus when using the senses and learn to describe and memorize their sensory perceptions of the most common unifloral Italian honeys.
 The course teaches a method through which honey is assessed and judged objectively.